Kerbas-ad-astra/SMURFF/README.md

 	* Added support for "SMURFFExclude" -- add "SMURFFExclude = true" to any part you don't want to get buffed.
 * 2016 02 02 (1.2.1): De-icing
 	* Adapted to new Cryogenic Tanks LH2 mass fractions and tank setups.
 (LH2 tanks actually get hit with the nerf-bat.)
+* 2016 02 20 (1.2.2): Sore throat
+	* Added some new patch logic to catch ablative engines.

 ##Roadmap

-As I get the time, I'll publish to CurseForge and KerbalStuff.
+As I get the time, I'll publish to CurseForge and CKAN.

 If you find any classes of parts (i.e. anything that can be described by using Module Manager to filter by module, resource, mass, etc.) that get horribly mistreated, I'll make an adjustment, but I have zero interest in making adjustments for individual parts -- the whole point of SMURFF is to avoid that level of complication.